fehler/building-beautiful-uis/01-Chapter-1-Designing-Interfaces.md

 /* Show a screenshot here, perhaps MailChimp’s UI. */

 A user wants to send an email to their mailing list, we need to enable them to achieve that task while – as much as possible – getting out of the way.

+The context is rapidly changing.
+We need to consider…

++ Desktop (Mouse)
++ Tablet → Smartphone (Finger)
++ Wrist (Finger)

+We also need to consider conversational interfaces, both text-driven and voice-driven.
+Both of these contexts are seeing slowly emerging UI patterns.